 If Git became popular despite names this horrible, it must be really good!

 In English a repository is a central storage area.
-As a computer term it's the same.
-Computers have places that are areas, but aren't central or aren't storage, and as a consequence aren't named repositories.
-That may sound complex, but anyone who grew up using human language does it unconsciously.
-The Git team, on the other hand, decided that repository means "any copy of the project".
-Your actual repository is a repository, but so is your copy, and so is the sample copy an intern made.
+As a computer term it's the same thing.
+Having a word for such a specific type of place may sound complex, but anyone who grew up using a human language can understand it.
+The Git team, on the other hand, does not.
+They decided that repository means "any copy of the project".
+The main version is a repository, but so is your copy, and so is the sample copy an intern made.
 It's all just repositories.
 If you feel like having informal rules about which Git repository is the, ummmm, real repository, that's your business -- Git kindly allows you to make up your own name for that.

-That process also brings us abuse of the word "add".
-Everything in a version control system is about adding to the project, or changing, or deleting.
-But mostly adding.
-If you're going to name a command add, you'd want to pick something that's the most add-y.
+Everything in a version control system is about adding to the project, or changing, or deleting; but mostly adding.
+If you're going to name a command add you'd want to pick something that's the most add-y.
 Weeelll, in Git add is friends with commit, coming just before it.
 It doesn't actually add things to the commit object, but

-add tags files to be used in a
+add tags files to be used in the

-Maybe I'm being hard on git here. add adds changes to the commit staging area.
+Maybe I'm being hard on git here.
 It's not as if they could have named the command stage.
 OK, they could have, and that would have made more sense.
 But this late in the game a git command that did what it said would confuse everyone.

 Git allows several set-ups, each with a different way of saving changes.
-In "I'm the boss" mode you work on your repository and push your changes to everyone else.
+The simplest is "my code is the boss".
+You work on your repository and push your changes to everyone else.
 This is a rare case where Git uses a term in the acceptable computer and human way.
 But they make up for it.

 If you're not the boss, you instead use a